benroberts999/ampsci/doc/tutorial.md

 // Available Grid options/blocks
 Grid{
   // Options for radial grid (lattice) used for integrations, solving equations
-  // and storing oritals.
+  // and storing orbitals.
 All relevant quantities are in units of Bohr radius
   // (aB).

   // Initial grid point, in aB [1.0e-6]